teorii/currency-tracker/README.md

 ### Chart Not Showing Data

-- Ensure you've clicked "Fetch Rates" at least once
+- Make sure you've clicked "Fetch Rates" at least once
-- Check browser console for errors
+- Check the browser console for any errors
-- Verify backend API is responding: `curl http://localhost:8000/rates/latest`
+- Verify the backend API is responding: `curl http://localhost:8000/rates/latest`
 - Check that the selected pair has historical data

 ## Development